 This means that you should only have goals that are out of reach but not out of sight, i.e. achievable in your mind.

 This means you need to set a deadline when this task must be completed; otherwise it remains a point of stress on your “To –Do” list.

 10 Steps to setting benchmarks for a successful year:

 - Set SMART goals

-- Identify what you will gain by this process
+- Identify what you will gain from this process

 - Understand who will be carrying them out